b72u68/cohost-celery-demo/README.md

 # cohost-celery-demo

-A demo website trying to develop a backend with Flask, Celery, and Redis
+A demo website backend with Flask, Celery, and Redis

 ## Local setup